 Keep a Journal of Everything You Do and Everyone You Speak With Regarding the Accident

 You must begin to keep track of any action taken in connection with the accident.
-Keep a journal and document who you speak with, take down their name and contact information, and summarize the conversations that took place.
+Keep a journal and document that you speak with, take down their name and contact information, and summarize the conversations.
 Write down every doctor’s appointment, prescription, and instruction you receive from a medical professional.
 Keep a tab on any costs you incur.
-These costs can include medical expenses, costs to have your vehicle repaired or replaced, cost of medications, or medical equipment you need, such as crutches or wheelchair.
+These costs can include medical expenses, costs to have your vehicle repaired or replaced, cost of medications, or medical equipment you need, such as crutches or wheelchairs.

 You should also keep track of any phone calls you make or receive.
 This includes calls to and from your insurance company.
-You also should document any calls or keep any paperwork you receive from insurance companies of other parties involved in the accident.
+It would be best to document any calls or keep any paperwork you receive from insurance companies of other parties involved in the accident.

 Do Not Speak with Another Driver’s Insurance Company, Even if it the Same Insurance Company You Have

 It is important to note that you are not required to speak with or communicate with the insurance company of any other person involved in an accident.
-This might be confusing when more than one party involved in the accident have the same insurance company.
+This might be confusing when people in the accident have the same insurance company.
 When an accident involves people with the same insurance company, the company must treat each side of the claim separately and with the utmost confidentiality.
 They will assign a different adjuster for each vehicle.
-When you speak with the insurance company, especially if they call you or send you forms through the mail, make sure you are dealing with someone who is working on your behalf and not on behalf of the other driver.
+When you speak with the insurance company, especially if they call you or send you forms through the mail, make sure you are dealing with someone working on your behalf and not on behalf of the other driver.

 Journal Everything Including Your Personal Thoughts and Recollections of the Accident, Including Questions You Need to be Answered

 When you keep a personal journal, you are usually documenting your thoughts.
-While you are keeping a journal to record everything after a motor vehicle accident, you should also write down your thoughts, ideas, observations, and any questions you have.
-It is crucial to document these thoughts and ideas since memory is unreliable especially overtime.
+While you are keeping a journal after a motor vehicle accident, you should write down your thoughts, observations, and questions.
+It is crucial to document these thoughts and ideas since memory is unreliable, especially over time.
 Memory can be particularly weakened during a stressful experience such as involvement in a motor vehicle accident.
-The time after an accident is also stressful since so much is going on while you are also trying to take care of your medical concerns.
+The time after an accident is also stressful since so much is going on while also trying to take care of your medical concerns.

-By writing down your questions, you guarantee that you will remember what needs to be asked of anyone such as your doctor, lawyer, or insurance company.
-By writing down your observations regarding the accident and the scene, you ensure that you can provide more accurate information than if you relied solely on memory.
-When you record your thoughts and ideas, you might spark a memory of the event or the aftermath that might have otherwise been forgotten.
+By writing down your questions, you guarantee that you will remember what needs to be asked of anyone, such as your doctor, lawyer, or insurance company.
+By writing down your observations regarding the accident and the scene, you ensure that you can provide more accurate information.
+When you record your thoughts and ideas, you might spark memories of the event that might have otherwise been forgotten.

-After an accident and after you take care of your immediate medical issues, it is important to contact an experienced attorney.
-The Law Offices of Marc S. Albert are highly experienced in motor vehicle accident cases and are ready to discuss your options with you after a motor vehicle accident.
+After an accident, take care of your immediate medical issues.
+After taking care of your immediate medical issues, it is important to contact an experienced attorney.
+Marc Albert is highly experienced in motor vehicle accident cases.
+He is ready to discuss your options with you after a motor vehicle accident.

-For there to be a case, there must be an injury which was the result of another person’s negligence.
-Be prepared to discuss your case when you call our office for your initial consultation There is no better way to be able to do this effectively than by keeping a journal from the very beginning.
+For there to be a case, there must be an injury that was the result of another person’s negligence.
+Be prepared to discuss your case when you call our office for your initial consultation.
+There is no better way to do this effectively than by keeping a journal from the very beginning.

 Another person’s negligence might not always be apparent.
-When you have more information about the accident, the chances of finding and proving negligence is much improved.
-Law Offices of Marc S. Albert will handle your case from investigating and determining the negligent parties to taking the case all the way to trial in to ensure the highest compensation for your injuries.
+When you have more information about the accident, the chances of finding and proving negligence are much improved.
+Marc Albert will handle your case from investigating and determining the negligent parties to taking the case to trial.
+This personal attention to detail ensures the highest compensation for your injuries.